groverj3/polyglot_jupyter_example/README.md

 packages need to be tracked in the `renv.lock`.
 This can be problematic if you have large files, including notebooks in the project folder.

-One way around them is to add these to `.gitignore`.
+One way around this is to add large files to `.gitignore`.
 Renv respects that as a list of files and subdirectories not to parse.
 You'll notice this already will exist in the `./renv/` subdirectory it creates your project-specific library in to avoid having git track all that.
 This probably isn't sufficient to avoid having issues with it parsing notebooks, which you likely *do* want to track with git.

 If you create an `.renvignore` in your project folder then Renv will use that *instead* of `.gitignore`.
-So, you can have renv ignore anything you want, I have been naming notebooks I write python in with `_py` on the end so I can match them and output folders in `.renvignore` easily.
+I have been naming notebooks I write python in with `_py` on the end so I can match them and output folders in `.renvignore` easily.
 This is kind of clunky though.

-In light of this I set up my `.gitignore` with typical settings from jupyter notebooks like this: [.gitignore](.gitignore).
-Basically, only ignoring the `.ipynb_checkpoints` and `.virtual_documents` folders.
+In light of this, I set up my `.gitignore` with typical settings from jupyter notebooks like this: [.gitignore](.gitignore).
+Ignoring the `.ipynb_checkpoints` and `.virtual_documents` folders.

-For `.renvignore` I create one that ignores all python-based notebooks.
+For `.renvignore`, I create one that ignores all python-based notebooks.
 You may want to tweak this to your liking: [.renvignore](.renvignore).
 You can get around the behavior of renv trying to parse large files by forcing it to record **all** packages *installed* in an environment rather than just ones *used* and